 Confidence in the quality of the food is behind the decision to only supply one main tasting menu to diners, along with a vegetarian menu available on request.
 Both location and chef’s speciality lead to the prominence of fish and seafood on the selection.
 There is a grill restaurant in the same hotel where an a la carte menu is available, but it’s the fine dining restaurant that tends to draw the crowds.

-Light, airy, spacious and contemporary, the restaurant is entirely in keeping with the feel of the hotel itself, which provides stylish and modern home comforts in the midst of resort-style beauty.
+Light, spacious and contemporary, the restaurant is entirely in keeping with the feel of the hotel itself, which provides stylish and modern home comforts in the midst of resort-style beauty.
 Service has been praised for being engaging and knowledgeable, as befits an establishment of this calibre, and – given the double Michelin star status – you can expect a degree of formality, although not to excessive ‘stand on ceremony’ levels.
-Yet, it’s the food itself which sets this aside from the competition.
+Yet, it’s the food itself which sets it apart from the competition.

 Wine is paired with the dishes according to individual tasting menu, and you can order with or without; prices are surprisingly competitive.